jfree/jfreechart/README.md

         The CVS repository at SourceForge has also been restructured to match the distribution directory layout.

 ##### Version 0.9.2 (28-Jun-2002)

-PiePlot now has startAngle and direction
+- `PiePlot` now has startAngle and direction attributes;
+- added support for image map generation;
+- added a new `Pie3DPlot` class;
-        attributes.
-Added support for image map generation.
-Added a new Pie3DPlot class.
-Added label drawing code to bar renderers.
-Added optional range markers to horizontal number axis.
-Added bar clipping to avoid PRExceptions in bar charts.
-JFreeChartDemo has been modified and now includes examples of the dial and thermometer plots.
+- added label drawing code to bar renderers;
+- added optional range markers to horizontal number axis;
+- added bar clipping to avoid PRExceptions in bar charts;
+- JFreeChartDemo has been modified and now includes examples of the dial and thermometer plots.

-        Bug fixes:
+######Bug fixes

-        - auto range for VerticalNumberAxis when zero is forced to be included in the range.
+- auto range for `VerticalNumberAxis` when zero is forced to be included in the range;
-        - fixed null pointer exception in StackedVerticalBarRenderer3D;
+- fixed null pointer exception in `StackedVerticalBarRenderer3D`;
-        - Added get/set methods for min/max chart drawing dimensions
+- added get/set methods for min/max chart drawing dimensions in `ChartPanel`;
-          in ChartPanel;
-        - HorizontalIntervalBarRenderer now handles single category;
+- `HorizontalIntervalBarRenderer` now handles single category;
-        - verticalTickLabels now possible in HorizontalNumberAxis3D;
+- `verticalTickLabels` now possible in `HorizontalNumberAxis3D`;
 - removed unnecessary imports;

 ##### Version 0.9.1 (14-Jun-2002)

 Bug fixes and Javadoc updates.

 - fixed auto range calculation for category plots;
-        - fixed event notification for XYPlot;
+- fixed event notification for `XYPlot`;
 - fixed auto axis range for Gantt charts;
-        - check for null popup menu in ChartPanel.mouseDragged;
+- check for null popup menu in `ChartPanel.mouseDragged`;
 - new checks for null info in renderers;
 - range markers now drawn only if in visible axis range;

 ##### Version 0.9.0 (7-Jun-2002)

-New plots including an area chart, a horizontal
-        3D bar chart, a Gantt chart and a thermometer chart.
+- new plots including an area chart, a horizontal 3D bar chart, a Gantt chart and a thermometer chart;
-        Combination plots have been reworked to provide a simpler framework, and extends to allow category plots to be combined.
-There is now a facility to add a ChartMouseListener to the ChartPanel (formerly JFreeChartPanel).
-An interactive zooming feature (experimental at this point) is now available for XYPlots.
-A new Polish translation has been added.
-Several fixes have been applied to the default tool tip generators.
-A workaround has been added to fix the alignment between time series charts and the date axis.
-There are some improvements to the VerticalLogarithmicAxis class, and now a corresponding HorizontalLogarithmicAxis class.
-Additional demonstration
+- combination plots have been reworked to provide a simpler framework, and extends to allow category plots to be combined;
+- there is now a facility to add a `ChartMouseListener` to the `ChartPanel` (formerly `JFreeChartPanel`);
+- an interactive zooming feature (experimental at this point) is now available for `XYPlots`;
+- a new Polish translation has been added;
+- several fixes have been applied to the default tool tip generators;
+- a workaround has been added to fix the alignment between time series charts and the date axis;
+- there are some improvements to the `VerticalLogarithmicAxis` class, and now a corresponding `HorizontalLogarithmicAxis` class;
-        applications have been added.
-Fixed the popup menu bug.
+- additional demonstration applications have been added;
+- fixed the popup menu bug.

 ##### Version 0.8.1 (5-Apr-2002)

-Localised resource bundles for French, German and
+- Localised resource bundles for French, German and Spanish languages (thanks to Anthony Boulestreau, Thomas Meier and Hans-Jurgen Greiner for the translations);
-        Spanish languages (thanks to Anthony Boulestreau, Thomas Meier and Hans-Jurgen Greiner for the translations).
-An area XY plot and meter chart contributed by Hari.
-Symbol charts contributed by Anthony Boulestreau.
-An improved
+- an area XY plot and meter chart contributed by Hari;
+- symbol charts contributed by Anthony Boulestreau;
-        CandleStickRenderer class from Sylvain Vieujot.
-Updated
+- an improved `CandleStickRenderer` class from Sylvain Vieujot;
-        servlet code from Bryan Scott.
-XYItemRenderers now have a change listener mechanism and therefore do not have to be immutable.
-Additional demonstration applications for
+- updated servlet code from Bryan Scott;
+- `XYItemRenderers` now have a change listener mechanism and therefore do not have to be immutable;
+- additional demonstration applications for individual chart types;
-        individual chart types.
-Minor bug fixes.
+- minor bug fixes.

 ##### Version 0.8.0 (22-Mar-2002)

-All the category plots are now controlled
-        through the one class (CategoryPlot) with plug-in renderers.
+- all the category plots are now controlled through the one class (`CategoryPlot`) with plug-in renderers;
-        Added a ResourceBundle for user interface items that require localisation.
-Added a logarithmic axis class contributed by Mike Duffy and some new JDBC and servlet code contributed by Bryan Scott.
-Updated the JCommon class library to improve handling of time periods in different time zones.
+- added a `ResourceBundle` for user interface items that require localisation;
+- added a logarithmic axis class contributed by Mike Duffy and some new JDBC and servlet code contributed by Bryan Scott;
+- updated the JCommon class library to improve handling of time periods in different time zones.

 ##### Version 0.7.4 (6-Mar-2002)

-Bug fixes in the JCommon Class Library.
-Various
+- bug fixes in the JCommon Class Library;
+- various Javadoc comment updates;
-        Javadoc comment updates.
-Some minor changes to the code.
-Added new domain name (http://www.object-refinery.com)
+- some minor changes to the code;
-        in the source headers.
+- added new domain name (http://www.object-refinery.com) in the source headers.

 ##### Version 0.7.3 (14-Feb-2002)

 Bug fixes.

 ##### Version 0.7.2 (8-Feb-2002)